nautechsystems/nautilus_trader/README.md

 is useful.

 ### From Source
+Installation from source requires the `Python.h` header file, which is included in development releases such as `python-dev`.
-Installation from source requires the latest stable `rustc` and `cargo` to compile the Rust libraries.
+You'll also need the latest stable `rustc` and `cargo` to compile the Rust libraries.

-For the Python part, it's possible to install from source using `pip` if you first install the build dependencies as specified in the `pyproject.toml`.
+It's possible to install from source using `pip` if you first install the build dependencies as specified in the `pyproject.toml`.
 However, we highly recommend installing using [poetry](https://python-poetry.org/) as below.

 1. Install [rustup](https://rustup.rs/) (the Rust toolchain installer):